 Accountability and Strategy

-Based on my personal, practical and theoretical experiences at many levels within organizations (public/private) without organizational transparency, there can be no accountability, and less than optimal performance expectations and desired outcomes.
+Based on my personal, practical, and theoretical experiences at many levels within organizations (public/private), without organizational transparency, there can be no accountability and less than optimal performance expectations and desired outcomes.

-What Are Inhibitors to Transparency?
+What Are Inhibitors to Business Transparency?

-If you have ideas you feel like sharing that might be helpful to readers, share them in the comments section below.
+If you have ideas about business transparency that might be helpful to readers, share them in the comments section below.
 Thanks!

 Would you like to contribute a post?